Search

 • 3.
 The Biblical atonement

 A. In the Old Testament, atonement was usually given through the sacrifice of an animal (ex.
-Exodus 30:10, Leviticus 1:3-5, 4:20-21, 16:6-22).
+Exodus 30:10, Leviticus 1:3-5, 4:20-21).

-Therefore, the redemption of Jesus solved the problem of sin that was blocking people from being close to God.
+Therefore, the redemption of Jesus solved the problem of sin which was blocking people from being close to God.
 This momentous event restored peace and harmony between people and God, bringing salvation, joy (Romans 5:11), life (Romans 5:17-18), and redemption (Matthew 3:15, John 1:29, Hebrews 10:1-20, Ephesians 1:7, Colossians 1:14) at the same time.

 • 4.
 The Day of Atonement